Study the creative process of growth and change across the human lifespan

 Human Development graduates are expected to possess:

-- an understanding and application of ethical principles and personal responsibility in the helping professions
+- An understanding of professional ethical principles and personal responsibility in the helping professions

-Core courses in the major include the following which are listed in the order in which they should be taken.
+Core courses in the major include the following.
 All courses require a grade of C- or better to qualify for graduation in the major.
 Students must pass HD327 with a grade of C- or better to enroll in Human Development comps.

 - Introduction to Human Development